n111391/MAssignment/README.md

 1.You can run the tests directly from the Eclipse, by right-clicking and Runner file - JUnit.

-3.For Windows users: `mvn clean install // mvn test`
+2.From Command line: `mvn clean install // mvn test`